 The RAA relies on members to be actively involved in the management of the allotments.
 All members, new or established, are very welcome to join the Committee.

 Our Stores are now open and fully stocked with everything you may need for your plot.
-Located on the forecourt of the Rosendale Road main entrance the Stores open between 10.30am and 12.30pm Saturdays and Sundays.
+Located on the forecourt of the Rosendale Road main entrance the Stores open between 10.30am and 12.30pm Saturdays and Sundays in the growth and harvesting periods each year, Sundays only during the month of August.

 Our Stores are staffed by volunteers with any profits helping to fund Association activities and keep rents down.
 If you would like to volunteer some of your time to help in the Stores, please call in during opening hours or send an email to the Stores organisers.